Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Dataset.md

 The output of our merging procedure allowed the realization of the `CHIMeRA` network, i.e a network with more than $$3.6\times10^5$$ nodes and more than $$3.8\times10^7$$ links (ref.
 Fig. [3](../../../../img/chimera_plot.png)).
 In our resulting structure we have 7 node types: disease (63974), drug (35161), gene (18799), SNP (117337), metabolite (114100), phenotype (13214), metabolite-pathway (1329) and food (532).
 The full network adjacency matrix is still a block matrix, i.e we have not all the combinations of information in our databases.
-An emblematic case is given by the food nodes: we have food informations only into the DrugBank dataset and thus they would be connected only with drug types.
+An emblematic case is given by the food nodes: we have food information only into the DrugBank dataset and thus they would be connected only with drug types.
 On the other hand our network architecture could be easily improved adding new data sources: the same food nodes are pendant nodes that could be easily connected to other kind of data introducing novel node types or just filling the available blocks.
 `CHIMeRA` is still a work in progress project so we are still looking for improvements and new databases to add.

-[^1]: Also because no other databases were provided for the Italian language!
+[^1]: The human metabolite-pathways can be divided into different types according to the informations stored in the HMDB dataset.
+The interactions between HMDB and DrugBank was already established through a vast series of hyper-links which connect them using metabolites and metabolite-pathways information.
+In this way we mapped also the information related to the metabolite-pathways types to the DrugBank dataset, obtaining a finer grain nomenclature and classification of these data.
+These informations can be used to improve our disease information.
+In the previous Table is showed only the aggregated data.

 [^2]: For sake of clarity, we encountered the same issue also into the DrugBank dataset in which we had intra-drug connections.